- Books, Literature, and Writing»

-Big Fat Freddy is Always Ready (fiction)
+Big Fat Freddy Is Always Ready

 Everyone should have a neighbor like Freddy!
 He's the go to guy for help fixing a clogged drain.
 He and his wife Nan throw the best BBQs on the block.
 He will be out driving his snowplow way before the city crews get started, on deep snow mornings.
 He cuts his grass in the afternoon when everyone is up, (instead of like the neighbor on the other side, who seems to prefer to do his at the crack of dawn), and boy can Freddy dance!